hienhuynhminh/past_projects/data_integration_into_shopify/README.md

 ### Script 3: ```upselling_metafields_dag.py```
 After the pipeline has been created in the previous script, Script 3 contains an Airflow DAG which schedules the pipeline to be executed automatically.
 Here, the cron expression ```0 0 * * 1``` states that the pipeline would be executed every Monday at 00:00.
 Moreover, the DAG is split into several "languages" (i.e. in a ```for``` loop) because the company operates in two domains .nl & .de.

+##
+*This project demo was part of the data engineering internship I did in 2022.*